 2015-Present, Faculty Associate in Gender Studies, CSU, Stanislaus

 Dr. Wellman joined the faculty of the Master of Public Administration program in 2012 and currently serves as the MPA Program Co-Director, in addition to an appointment as the university's Faculty Coordinator of High Impact Practices.
 Dr. Wellman is a 2011 Ph.D. graduate of the School of Public Administration at the University of Nebraska at Omaha.

 His research interests focus primarily on transportation policymaking, specifically on the role of administrator perceptions of social equity in transportation decision-making.
-Dr. Wellman's research primarily revolves around questions of how car-centric transportation planning contributes to income inequality and disenfranchises marginalized communities.
+Dr. Wellman's research revolves around questions of how car-centric transportation planning practices contribute to income inequality and disenfranchises marginalized communities.
 Dr. Wellman is a frequent contributor to the University of South Florida Center for Urban Transportation Research's webinar series and also served as Chair of ASPA's Section for Transportation Policy & Administration.
 His teaching areas include public administration theory, public sector ethics, and social justice theory.

 Wellman, G.C.
 (2016).
 "Transit paradise lost: What transit agency administrators say hinders them from pursuing social justice and fairness."
 Public Works Management & Policy, 21(3), pp. 201-219.